Observing cities as a complex system: Scaling infrastructure of cities

 { Again, if we compare two cities, $C_1$ and $C_2$, where the population of $C_2$ is two times the population of $C_1$, the expected number of Fridges per person is 3\% higher in $C_2$.
 Also, in the city $C_2$, there is a 9\% higher probability of having domestic access to the Internet and a 9\% higher probability of owning a Computer for domestic use (Figure \ref{ScalingOwnership}). }

-{ Some of the results of the urban scaling studies need to be taken with caution.
+{ Some results from urban scaling studies need to be interpreted with caution.
 For example, we observed the number of vehicles in cities of varying size (Figure \ref{ScalingOwnership}).
-We detect that since $\beta_V > 1$, then in large cities, there is a higher number of cars per person, and Figure \ref{ScalingOwnership} somehow confirms this scaling behaviour.
-Yet, both axes are displayed on a logarithmic scale, so the ``small'' error that the model has for the largest city in the country (Mexico City) seems of a similar magnitude to the error produced across other cities.
+We observe that, since $\beta_V > 1$, there are more cars per person in large cities, and Figure \ref{ScalingOwnership} somewhat confirms this scaling behaviour.
+Yet, both axes are displayed on a logarithmic scale, so the ``small'' error the model has for the largest city in the country (Mexico City) appears to be of similar magnitude to the error observed across other cities.
 However, if we observe the same model without the logarithmic scale, the errors produced for that city become more evident (Figure \ref{ScalingErrors}).
-The model produces an estimated number of cars in Mexico City of 4.6 million, which is 1.9 million above the observed number of cars.
+The model estimates 4.6 million cars in Mexico City, 1.9 million above the observed number.
 Thus, the model overestimates the number of cars by a whopping 69\%.
 Using a logarithmic transformation reduces errors that are systematically produced by scaling models.

 }